rocky-jaiswal/my_blogs/source/2015-02-01-experiments_with_adwords_scripts.html.markdown

 date: 01/02/2015
 ---

 [Adwords Scripts](https://developers.google.com/adwords/scripts/) are a neat way to automate small tasks in Adwords.
-There are many scripts [available](https://developers.google.com/adwords/scripts/docs/solutions/) which can help you automate routine tasks or run some basic checks on your Adwords account.
+There are many scripts [available online](https://developers.google.com/adwords/scripts/docs/solutions/) which can help you automate routine tasks or run some basic checks on your Adwords account.
 However, there are also some [limits](https://developers.google.com/adwords/scripts/docs/limits) on what can be done with Scripts.
-For example, the script must do its job in 30 minutes or it is cancelled, also there is no way to invoke the Scripts via Adwords API.
+For example, the script must do its job in 30 minutes or it is canceled, also there is no way to invoke the Scripts via Adwords API.

-But there are two great features that come with Adwords Scripts - one that they can be scheduled and another that they can access Google Drive.
+However, there are two great features that come with Adwords Scripts - one that they can be scheduled and another that they can access Google Drive.
 Which gives me an idea, we can ask to script to do a scheduled check on a file in Google Drive and on certain conditions (either based on the presence or on content of the file) do some action.
 Since the idea sounds exciting, lets do an experiment to see if it actually works.

 For our experiment we will do something trivial, we want to automate the process of adding "Negative Keywords" to a campaign.
 Negative Keywords according to Google is - _A type of keyword that prevents your ad from being triggered by a certain word or phrase.
 It tells Google not to show your ad to anyone who is searching for that phrase_.